 I’ve just returned from a winter trip to Norway and while I was a bit concerned about the cold, I found that with the right winter clothing and accessories, I was well prepared for the cold in Norway.

-And despite packing for temperatures up to -20 C (though it didn’t get that cold in my time there!), I was able to fit in all in my carry-on backpack due to careful planning and packing and proper layering.
+And despite packing for temperatures as low as -20 C (though it didn’t get that cold in my time there!), I was able to fit in all in my carry-on backpack due to careful planning and packing and proper layering.

 In this post, I’ll explain what I wore in Norway in winter, linking to products either exactly the same as or really similar to what I used.